 - 5. A nesting bird survey shall be conducted by a qualified biologist within 14 days prior to the start of any construction/ground disturbing activities.
 The qualified biologist shall survey all suitable nesting habitat within the project impact area, and areas within a biologically defensible buffer zone surrounding the project impact area.
 If no active bird nests are detected during the clearance survey, project activities may begin, and no additional avoidance and minimization measures shall be required.
 If an active bird nest is found, the species shall be identified, and a "no disturbance" buffer shall be established around the active nest.
 The size of the "no disturbance" buffer shall be increased or decreased based on the judgement of the qualified biologist and level of activity and sensitivity of the species.
 At a minimum, the buffer shall be at least 500 feet around active raptor nests and 50 feet around nests of migratory bird species.
 The qualified biologist shall periodically monitor any active bird nests to determine if project-related activities occurring outside the "no-disturbance" buffer disturb the birds and if the buffer shall be increased.
 Once the young have fledged and left the nest, or the nest otherwise becomes inactive under natural conditions, project activities within the "no-disturbance" buffer may occur following an additional survey by the qualified biologist to search for any new bird nests in the restricted area. - b.
-There is no riparian habitat or other sensitive natural community located on the project site.
-Therefore, no impacts would occur. - c.
-There are no State or federally protected wetlands on the project site as defined by Section 404 of the Clean Water Act.
-Therefore, no impacts would occur. - d.
-The project site is not part of an established migratory wildlife corridor.
-Therefore, no impacts would occur. - e.
-The proposed project would not conflict with any local policies or ordinances, such as a tree preservation policy, protecting biological resources.
-The proposed project would be subject to the requirements of Ordinance No. 848, Biological Impact Fee, which requires the payment of a \$770/acre fee to help offset the cumulative loss of biological resources in the Antelope Valley as a result of development.
-This fee is required of all projects occurring on previously undeveloped land regardless of the biological resources present and is utilized to enhance biological resources through education programs and the acquisition of property for conservation.
-Therefore, no impacts would occur. - f.
-There are no Habitat Conservation Plans, Natural Community Conservation Plans, or other approved local, regional, or State habitat conservation plans which are applicable to the project site.
-The West Mojave Coordinated Habitat Conservation Plan only applies to federal land, specifically land owned by the Bureau of Land Management.
-In conjunction with the Coordinated Management Plan, a Habitat Conservation Plan (HCP) was proposed which would have applied to all private properties within the Plan Area.
-However, this HCP was never approved by the California Department of Fish and Wildlife nor was it adopted by the local agencies (counties and cities) within the Plan Area.
-As such, there is no HCP that is applicable to the project site and no impacts would occur.
+The project contains a drainage channel with vegetation along the western boundary, oriented north-south.
+According to the biological resources report, there is a drainage channel along the western boundary, running north-south that contains vegetation.
+This type of storm runoff drain feature may be considered waters of the State by either or both the California Department of Fish and Wildlife and the Regional Water Quality Control Board.
+If these drainages are determined to be waters of the State, a Streambed Alteration Agreement and/or a Section 401 water quality permit would be required prior to any construction activities.
+Mitigation measures have been identified below to ensure that impacts would be less than significant.